- What are the requirements for naturalization?

 Q: How long will it take to become naturalized?

 A: The time it takes to be naturalized varies from one local office to another.
 Recently, in many places, it took over 2 years to process an application.
-USCIS (formerly INS) is currently modernizing and improving the naturalization process.
+USCIS is currently modernizing and improving the naturalization process.
 Within the next 2 years, USCIS would like to decrease the time it takes to become naturalized to 6 months.
 Please click here for Process Time.

 Q: What can I do if my application is denied?

 A: There is an administrative review process for those who are denied naturalization.
 If you feel that you have been wrongly denied naturalization, you may request a hearing with an immigration officer.
-Your denial letter will explain how to request a hearing and will include the form you need.
+Your denial letter will explain how to request a hearing and will include the form you need to file.
 The form for filing an appeal is the "Request for Hearing on a Decision in Naturalization Proceedings under Section 336 of the Act" (Form N-336).

 A: In many cases, you may reapply.
 If you reapply, you will need to complete and resubmit a new N-400 and pay the fee again.
 You will also need to have your fingerprints and photographs taken again.
 If your application is denied, the denial letter should indicate the date you may reapply for citizenship.
 If you are denied because you failed the English or civics test, you may reapply for naturalization as soon as you want.
-You should reapply whenever you believe you have learned enough English or civics to pass the test.
+You should reapply whenever you believe you have learned enough English or civics to pass the relevant test.

 Q: What do I do if I have lost my Certificate of Naturalization?
 What do I use as proof of citizenship if I do not have my certificate?